mars4science/Script-on-Python-to-seach-for-file-duplicales-delete-them-copy-marked/README.txt

   --files FILES         full path to the only/main file structure --files_d FILES_D     full path to other file structure - where objects need to be deleted --files_c FILES_C     full path to other file structure - whereto objects need to be copied for copy/or folders be created for makedirs
-  --files_l FILES_L     full path to a file with list of sublocations to be cleared - contents removed from disk or/and database
+  --files_l FILES_L     full path to a file with list of sublocations to be cleared or moved(renamed) - contents [re]moved on disk or/and in database; for actions in db, lines need to be started with slash "/" and additionally for folders also ended with slash "/";  for deleteby commands - single location, for moveby commands - pair of locations on one line separated by "_ * _" - where from and where to move to (or to which name to rename to), target location is to include name of object to be moved, if last part of name is same as in from, then it is like move, if different - like rename optionally with move
   --files_r FILES_R     full path to other file structure - where objects to be deleted are moved to --disk DISK           disk name tag of file structure info - for add, read, totals, search{name|path}, sync, sync2 --disk_c DISK_C       disk name tag to copy files to, used by sync, sync2 commands